Table of Contents:

 All About the Poogle

-The Poogle gets its characteristics from both the Beagle and the Poodle.
 The Beagle is a small, short-haired hound with long ears that lie against the head.
-The coat colors are a combination of tan, black and white.
+The coat colors are a combination of tan, black, and white.
 As with most hounds, the eyes of the Beagle are soft and pleading.
-The adult beagle is a small breed.
 In the United States, Beagles are divided into two size categories – 13 to 15 inches at the shoulder, and under 13 inches at the shoulder.
 Friendly and lovable, the Beagle’s tail is perpetually wagging.
-The breed is not aggressive.
-They are intelligent, good-natured and docile companions.
-To learn more about the Beagle, go to Choosing a Beagle.
+They are an intelligent, good-natured and docile companion.

-A highly intelligent dog, the Poogle is easy to train and eager to please his master.
-They are quick to pick up tricks and they love to show off.
-They do well with both children and other household pets, however, they should be socialized from an early age to interact with other pets.
+A highly intelligent dog, the Poogle is easy to train and eager to please their master.
+They are quick to pick up tricks and love to show off.
+They do well with both children and other household pets, however, they should be socialized from an early age to interact with animals.
 When not socialized, they have a natural tendency to chase cats and small animals, so early socialization is key.

 All About the Broodle Griffon

-The Broodle Griffon is a playful little dog that is friendly and affectionate.
-He loves spending time with his humans.
-Highly intelligent and eager to please, this dog is easily trained.
-It is recommended for first-time dog owners and for families with children and other pets.
-The adult Broodle Griffon weighs only 7 to 15 pounds and stands about 7 to 9 inches tall.
-It has an average lifespan between 10 and 15 years.
-There is little to no shedding with a Broodle Griffon.
-He has a tendency to bark when he is anxious and does not do well when left alone for long periods of time.
+The Broodle Griffon is a playful dog that is friendly and affectionate, specifically with human companions.
+Highly intelligent and eager to please, this dog is easily trained and ideal for families with children and additional pets.
+The adult Broodle Griffon weighs about 7 to 15 pounds and stands 7 to 9 inches tall, with an average lifespan between 10 and 15 years.
+Shedding is limited, but they do have a tendency toward anxiety and excessive barking, especially when left alone for extended periods.

-This hypoallergenic breed is considered to be low to moderate in terms of shedding, depending on which coat characteristics it has inherited.
-He is pretty low maintenance, requiring brushing only once or twice a week.
+This hypoallergenic breed is considered to be low to moderate in terms of shedding, depending on which coat characteristics it has inherited, and only require brushing once or twice a week.